andyinabox/amddotcom/content/BioSM.md

-I’m a human being living in Barcelona!
+I’m a human being living in Barcelona.